brotkrueml/schema/Documentation/Developer/Api.rst

 :file:`Classes\Model\Type` folder of this extension to get a general idea of the available types.

-If the type is not available a :php:`\DomainException` is thrown.
+If the type is not available a :php:`\Brotkrueml\Schema\Type\ModelClassNotFoundException` is thrown.

 Every type implements the :php:`\Brotkrueml\Schema\Core\Model\TypeInterface`.
 You will find a list of the available methods in the section